ukaea/PROCESS/documentation/proc-pages/development/pre-commit.md

 Because Process is becoming increasingly Pythonised, pre-commit performs many Python style checks.

-* [`black`](https://black.readthedocs.io/en/stable/) has already been discussed on this page.
-It is an industry-standard Python code formatter that enforces a "one-way is right" style.
-This ensures all of our Python is of the same, black-correct, style. **This plugin will automatically fix any mistakes it finds**.
+* [`ruff`](https://github.com/astral-sh/ruff) formats and lints code.
+It will identify formatting and stylistic errors in Python code. **This plugin will automatically fix any mistakes it finds**.
-* [`flake8`](https://flake8.pycqa.org/en/latest/) is the linter of choice on Process.
-A linter checks common errors in code.
-Flake8, for instance, can check for `import` statements that are unused or variables that are declared but never used.
-Black, a formatter, will not remove these "mistakes" as it will never change the semantic meaning of code. **This plugin will NOT automatically fix any mistakes it finds**.
 * `check-docstring-first` will check that a function/class docstring comes before any of the body (ie the docstring must be at the top). **This plugin will NOT automatically fix any mistakes it finds**.
 * `debug-statements` will check that debug statements (those using the built-in `pdb` module)